elastic/ems-file-service/README.md

 ## Continuous Integration and Deployment

-- The manifest and vector files for all versions will be built automatically by Jenkins on every pull request using the `build.sh` script.
-Pull requests must be made against the `master` branch.
+- New feature layers can be developed on the `feature-layers` branch (`git checkout --track upstream/feature-layers`).
+Jenkins will build and deploy all commits to this branch into a testing bucket on GCP.
+Test feature layers on this branch in Kibana by adding `map.manifestServiceUrl: http://storage.googleapis.com/elastic-bekitzur-emsfiles-catalogue-dev/v7.2/manifest` to `config/kibana.yml`.
+- Pull requests for new feature layers should be made from the `feature-layers` against the `master` branch.
+Pull requests for any other changes should be made on a new branch in your fork, e.g. `git checkout -b my-bugfix`.
 - Once merged, Jenkins will run `deployStaging.sh` script, which will place the contents of the `dist` directory into the staging bucket.
 - Deploying to production requires manually triggering [this Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-file-service+deploy/) to run the `deployProduction.sh` script.
 This will rsync files from the staging bucket to the production bucket.
 To trigger, log in and click the "Build with Parameters" link.
 Leave the `branch_specifier` field as default (`refs/heads/master`).